wordpress-mcp-server

 Security Note

-For security, it's recommended to use WordPress application passwords instead of your main account password.
+For security, it is recommended to use WordPress application passwords instead of your main account password.
+Generate an application password in your WordPress dashboard under Users → Security → Application Passwords.

 Example Usage